 On my way home, which struck me as splendid, it was snowing in thick, warm, large flakes.
 It seemed to me as if I heard homeland-like sounds ringing out from afar.
 My steps were brisk despite the deep snow through which I was assiduously wading.
 With every step I took, my shaken trust grew firmer again, which filled me with joy the way a child rejoices.
 All former things bloomed fragrantly and youthfully in my direction, like roses.
 It almost appeared to me as if the earth were singing a sweet Christmas melody that was at the same time a melody of spring. [. . .]
 I considered the snow itself a splendidly warm coat.

-Perhaps I’ve been looking at that Christmas Day in 1956 all wrong all this time.
+Perhaps I’ve been looking at that Christmas Day in 1956 from the wrong perspective all this time.